M4 tractor

-The M4 High-Speed Tractor for World War II was an artillery tractor used by the US Army from 1943.
+The M4 high-speed tractor for World War II was an artillery tractor used by the US Army from 1943.

 Design and development

-The M4 High Speed Tractor used M4 Sherman tracks, roadwheels and drive sprocket.
+The M4 high-speed tractor used M4 Sherman tracks, roadwheels, and drive sprocket.
+However, the suspension was of the Horizontal Volute Spring Suspension (HVSS) type, first introduced on a light tank T6 project in 1938.

 One variant was designed to tow the 90 mm anti-aircraft gun, and another was for the 155 mm gun or 8-inch howitzer.
 The rear compartment carried the gun crew and other equipment and some later variants included a crane to assist with heavier projectiles.
 Two types of ammunition boxes were used on all models: a 90 mm box with side "tailgates" to access 90 mm shells pigeon-holed in the sides, and a combination box for 155 mm or 8-inch ammunition.